-The dark haired girl in the song was medical student Hilda Moriarty who went on to become a doctor and marry Donogh O’Malley, one time Irish Minister for Health.
+The truth emerged in the 1980s after some careful digging by researchers.
+The girl was medical student Hilda Moriarty, who went on to become a doctor and marry Donogh O’Malley, one time Irish Minister for Health.

 She met Kavanagh in 1944 when she was still a student living in the Raglan Road area of Dublin.